tencent-ailab/Interformer/README.md

 energy_output/
 ├── complex  # pocket intercepted through reference ligand ├── gaussian_predict  # predicted energy functions file
-├── ligand  # copy from work_path ligand folder [used for locate an autobox (20Ax20Ax20A sampling space) from reference ligand]
+├── ligand  # copy from $work_path ligand folder [used for locate an autobox (20Ax20Ax20A sampling space) from reference ligand]
-└── uff  # copy from work_path uff folder
+└── uff  # copy from $work_path uff folder
 ```

 3. Giving the energy files produce docking poses via MonteCarlo sampling.

 ```
+# Start docking
+# If you planning to use uff ligand conformation to dock, you can use argument `--uff_folder uff`
 OMP_NUM_THREADS="64,64" python docking/reconstruct_ligands.py -y --cwd $DOCK_FOLDER -y --find_all find

-# --uff_folder uff # if you plan to use uff ligand as inital ligand conformation, you may add this argument.
+# Make a docking summary csv
 python docking/reconstruct_ligands.py --cwd $DOCK_FOLDER --find_all stat

-python docking/merge_summary_input.py $DOCK_FOLDER/ligand_reconstructing/stat_concated.csv examples/demo_dock.csv  # gather information of rmsd, enery, num_torsions and poserank(cid, id of the conformation in a sdf) cp -r $DOCK_FOLDER/ligand_reconstructing/ examples/infer  # move docked sdf to workpath
+# Merging original csv with the docking summary, gather information of rmsd, enery, num_torsions and poserank(cid, id of the conformation in a sdf)
+python docking/merge_summary_input.py $DOCK_FOLDER/ligand_reconstructing/stat_concated.csv examples/demo_dock.csv

+# You can review docking poses in the file located at $DOCK_FOLDER/ligand_reconstructing/$PDB_docked.sdf.
+# The 21st conformation is the inital input ligand with its binding pocket, which is provided for reference only.
 ```
 <a id="affinity"></a>
 4. Giving the docking poses, predicting its PoseScore and Affinity values.

 ```
+# Copy docking pose to the $work_path
+mkdir -p examples/infer && cp -r $DOCK_FOLDER/ligand_reconstructing/*.sdf examples/infer

+# Scoring the docking pose, this step will generate a tmp_beta folder.
+Ensure that you delete this cache before running a new prediction.
 PYTHONPATH=interformer/ python inference.py -test_csv examples/demo_dock.round0.csv \
 -work_path examples/ \
 -ligand_folder infer/ \